volatile/i18n/README.md

 ### Translations

-Use `i18n.Trans(*core.Context, string, ...interface{})` to get the translation for the client matched locale.
+Use [`Trans`](https://godoc.org/github.com/volatile/i18n#Trans) to get the translation for the client matched locale.
-The string parameter is the translation key.
 If the translation value contains format verbs (like `%s` or `%d`), the last variadic receives the content for them.

-When the translation associated to key doesn't exist, an empty string is returned en production mode.
-Otherwise, the key is returned.
+When the translation associated to key doesn't exist, an empty string is returned in production mode (otherwise, the key).

 #### Pluralization

-`i18n.TransN(*core.Context, string, int, ...interface{})` works like `Trans` but it tries to find the best form following a number of elements.
+[`TransN`](https://godoc.org/github.com/volatile/i18n#TransN) works like [`Trans`](https://godoc.org/github.com/volatile/i18n#Trans) but it tries to find the best translation form, following a number of elements.
-The third parameter is the number of elements.

-The translation can have 3 forms: zero, one, other.
-They are defined at the end of the key: `myTranslationKey.zero`.
+A pluralized translation has 3 forms: zero, one, other.
+They are defined at the end of the key: `myTranslationKey.zero`, `myTranslationKey.one`. and `myTranslationKey.other`.
-If the TransNPlaceholder is used in the translation, the number of elements will take this place.
+If [`TransNPlaceholder`](https://godoc.org/github.com/volatile/i18n#pkg-constants) is used in the translation, the number of elements will take this place.

 Translation example:

 ```Go
 "apple.zero" = "There are no apples."
 "apple.one" = "There is a single apple."